haojiwu/flickr-to-google-photos/README.md

   This command will ask you input password (`my_password` as my example) and some other information (you can skip all of them except password) and generate `my_dev.p12`, which is your keystore file.
 This keystore file and password will be used when configuring project's application properties.
 You can find more informatin in https://www.baeldung.com/spring-boot-https-self-signed-certificate.

 ## Setup (Render)
-You can deploy flickr-to-google-photos to [Render](https://render.com/) with one click.
+You can deploy this project to [Render](https://render.com/) with one click.
 Render is a platform-as-a-service provider with clear and easy-to-use UI.
 After clicking the button, Render will clone this repository, build and deploy base on [Dockerfile.render](Dockerfile.render) and [render.yaml](render.yaml) which describes web service and PostgreSQL database configuration.

 [![Deploy to Render](http://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)